Sparkford: Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Wincanton Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks and tourism.
-Sparkford and Weston Bampfylde both come within the electoral ward of Camelot.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.
+Sparkford is part of Castle Cary electoral division, which elects two councillors to Somerset Council.
+It also has a parish council which has responsibility for some local issues.

+The village was part of Wincanton Rural District 1894 to 1974, and South Somerset from 1974 to 2023, for which it was part of the Camelot electoral ward.

-It is also part of the Somerton and Frome county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It is also part of the Glastonbury and Somerton constituency represented in the House of Commons of the Parliament of the United Kingdom.

+Transport

 Roads

 The present main roads have been important for many years.
 The bridge was widened in 1815.
 The toll house for the turnpike to Wincanton still exists but is now a private house (The Octagon).
 The Sparkford Inn, dating from the 15th century, was an important coaching house and continues to be a popular hostelry.
 It used to be a meeting place for the local hunt but this is now combined with the Blackmore Vale one.

+Public transport provision is sparse; South West Coaches operates routes 1 and 1B through Sparkford, eight times a day towards Yeovil and six times a day towards Shepton Mallet, except on Sundays.

 Railway

 When the railway was built through Sparkford in 1877, there was a rearrangement of the roads, but the lines of the old ones can still be seen.
 The track was part of the Wilts, Somerset and Weymouth Railway (later Great Western Railway) and ran from Thingley Junction in Wiltshire to Weymouth.
-There was a station, which served a wide district, and later a siding for milk trains for the milk factory, but both are now gone.
+There was a station, which served a wide district, and later a siding for milk trains for the milk factory, but both are now decommissioned.
 However, the track is still in use.